shiro/map2/README.md

 A scripting language that allows complex key remapping on Linux, written in Rust.

+All of the functionality related to interacting with graphical elements such as getting the active window information is currently only supported on X11.
+Wayland support is planned but probably won't be added for some time.

 For details check the [documentation](#documentation).

 # Install